ManooshSamiei/Distraction-Visual-Search/README.md

 Run ```run_all.sh``` to run all steps including:

-1 - downloading the dataset
+1-downloading the dataset
-2 - data preprocessing
+2-data preprocessing
-3 - training
+3-training
-4 - testing
+4-testing
-5 - computing saliency metrics
+5-computing saliency metrics

 You need to change the arguments related to each script accordingly.
 In the following, we explain each step in details.